Thinking about buying a dog and wondering how much do dachshunds cost? We have a complete guide to purchasing a pooch.

 Other factors that affect the cost of a Dachshund include its age and the breeder’s reputation.

-An advantage of purchasing from a Reputable breeders is that they run health tests to make sure their dachshund pups do not have any underlying health issues.
+An advantage of purchasing from a reputable breeder is that they run health tests to make sure their dachshund pups do not have any underlying health issues.

 So buying a dachsund puppy from a reputable breeder might be worth the money so you don’t have to worry about some health problems later.